How to Maximize Your Car Accident Settlement in Honolulu

 • Take photos of the accident scene and your injuries.
 Visual evidence can demonstrate the extent of your injuries in a much more compelling way than medical records can alone.
 Photographs can also help establish fault after a car accident.
 Take pictures of the damage to your vehicle, the area surrounding the crash site, your injuries, and whatever else may be pertinent to your case.

 • See a doctor right away.
 If you aren’t taken to the hospital after a crash, be sure to schedule an appointment with your doctor as soon as possible.
 This can rule out any undetected injuries so that you receive proper treatment.
-Seeing a doctor quickly shows that you took immediate steps to address your injuries, which is important to maximizing the value of your claim.
+Seeing a doctor quickly shows that you took immediate steps to address your injuries, which is important to maximizing the case value of your claim.

 • Save all your receipts and pay stubs.
 To obtain compensation for your medical bills and lost wages, you need to be able to document your financial losses.
 These records will be key in helping you recover compensation.